 Three days later the farmer’s son took the horse out for a ride.
 But the horse threw him and the fall broke both of the son’s legs.
 Since the young man was the only worker the farmer had to help him get in his crops, the farmer was devastated.
 He went back to the wise man and said, “How did you know that me catching that horse was not going to be a good thing?
 My son getting both his legs broken has to be the worst thing that ever happened to me.”
 The wise man said, “Maybe so, maybe not.”

 The very next day troops came to the village to take every young man away to fight a war that had just broken out.
 The only young man who wasn’t taken was the farmer’s son who was laid up with those two broken legs.
-Tragically, a few days later the village got word that every one of those young men had been killed in that war.
-Makes you think, doesn’t it?
+Tragically, the village got word a few days later that every one of those young men had been killed in that war.

-So, how does this “Maybe So, Maybe Not” piece walk hand in hand with the “Let’s Get Real” piece?
-The answer is, let us be honest enough with God to question Him or disagree with Him, but at the same time let us be humble enough to admit that His wisdom is infinitely superior to our’s.
-Another quote I like is, “Even when I can’t track Him, I can trust Him.”
+So, how does this “Maybe So, Maybe Not” post walk hand in hand with the “Let’s Get Real” post?
+The answer is: Even as we are honest enough with God to question Him or disagree with Him when we don’t understand what He is doing (or not doing), we should be humble enough to admit that His wisdom is infinitely superior to ours.
+As another old quote puts it, “Even when we can’t track Him, we can trust Him.”

-We all need to be reminded of that, don’t we?
-Our knowledge and understanding are so limited.
-We don’t know what the next second holds, to say nothing of the next day, week, month, or year.
+That’s something that we all need to be reminded of, isn’t it?
+Our knowledge and understanding are so limited that we don’t know what the next second holds, to say nothing of the next day, week, month, or year.
 But God does, and He can be trusted to always do right.
-Remember this the next time you’ve got a problem with the way He is handling things.
-I’m going to take my own advice and try to do it too.
+Therefore, anytime we “get real” with Him, let’s not forget to also “get real” about all the things that we don’t know about our situation.
+The truth is that we simply don’t have His infinite knowledge, and if we did, we’d no doubt see the wisdom of handling things exactly the way He is handling them.